atomily/Pretty/README.md

 ```

 ### Gradients
 The gradients used in <i>Pretty</i> distinguishes the framework from others.
 By default, I included four different "themes" or gradients.
+"Pulse" which is the purple theme shown in the [Examples](#Examples) is being used as the example.
+The general idea behind the gradients is to create a background behind the text/icon/whatever and transform it when you hover over it.
+We achieve this effect by making the text-fill-color transparent for all browsers.

 SaSS Example
 ```sass